keff = k∞ . Pf . Pt = = η.ε.p.f . Pf . Pt

-The required condition for a stable, self-sustained fission chain reaction in a multiplying system (in a nuclear reactor) is that exactly every fission initiate another fission.
-The minimum condition is for each nucleus undergoing fission to produce, on the average, at least one neutron that causes fission of another nucleus.
-Also the number of fissions occurring per unit time (the reaction rate) within the system must be constant.
+The necessary condition for a stable, self-sustained fission chain reaction in a multiplying system (in a nuclear reactor) is that exactly every fission initiates another fission.
+The minimum condition is for each nucleus undergoing fission to produce, on average, at least one neutron that causes fission of another nucleus.
+Also, the number of fissions occurring per unit time (the reaction rate) within the system must be constant.

-It is obvious the effective multiplication factor in a multiplying system is a measure of the change in the fission neutron population from one neutron generation to the subsequent generation.
+The effective multiplication factor in a multiplying system measures the change in the fission neutron population from one neutron generation to the subsequent generation.

 - keff < 1.
-If the multiplication factor for a multiplying system is less than 1.0, then the number of neutrons is decreasing in time (with the mean generation time) and the chain reaction will never be self-sustaining.
+Suppose the multiplication factor for a multiplying system is less than 1.0.
+In that case, the number of neutrons decreases in time (with the mean generation time), and the chain reaction will never be self-sustaining.
 This condition is known as the subcritical state.

 - keff > 1.
 If the multiplication factor for a multiplying system is greater than 1.0, then the multiplying system produces more neutrons than are needed to be self-sustaining.
 The number of neutrons is exponentially increasing in time (with the mean generation time).
 This condition is known as the supercritical state.

-But the effective multiplication factor can be defined also in terms of the most important neutron-physical processes that occur in the nuclear reactor.
+But the effective multiplication factor can also be defined in terms of the most important neutron-physical processes in the nuclear reactor.

-There are six factors that describe the inherent multiplication ability of the system.
-Four of them are completely independent of the size and shape of the reactor and these are:
+Six-factors describe the inherent multiplication ability of the system.
+Four of them are completely independent of the size and shape of the reactor, and these are:

 See also: Fast Fission Factor